Yorick Treille

 Yorick Treille (born 15 July 1980) is a French former professional ice hockey forward.
 Treille was drafted by the Chicago Blackhawks of the National Hockey League (NHL) in 1999, but never played in the NHL.
 He went to university at the University of Massachusetts Lowell and has played for the Providence Bruins and Norfolk Admirals of the American Hockey League, as well as teams in Finland, Switzerland, and Germany.
-Treille has played for the French national team multiple World Championships, as well as the 2002 Winter Olympics.
+Treille has played for the French national team in multiple World Championships, as well as the 2002 Winter Olympics.
 His brother, Sacha Treille, is also an ice hockey player, and has played for the French national team.